asdd82/CarMfg/README.md

 CarMfg_src.zip – All source files.
 It is a maven project, was developed with Eclipse IDE CarMfg-Instructions.pdf - a few simple instructions on how to test this application

+More information can be found in the file, CarMfg-Instructions.pdf